KL-B0/portfolio/src/content/projects/en/portfolio.md

 title: Portfolio
 description: A pleasant presentation of my work, built to be responsive and quick to load.
 tags:
-  - astro
+  - Astro
-  - tailwindcss
+  - TailwindCSS
-  - react
+  - TypeScript
 featured: true
 releaseDate: 2022-10-07
 websiteLink: https://lorenzocapalbo.com/